Nirav025/e-commerce_functionality_application_react/README.md

 # 🛒 E-Commerce Functionality App

 This project is a **Multi-Page E-Commerce Functionality Application** built using **React** and **Bootstrap**.
-Users can **add, view, update, and delete products**, just like on platforms such as **Amazon or Flipkart**.
+Users can **add, view, update, delete, search, and sort products**, just like on platforms such as **Amazon or Flipkart**.
-All products are stored in a mock API, and the **discounted price is calculated automatically**.
+All products are stored in a mock API, the **discounted price is calculated automatically**, and users can **search or sort products by name, price, or discount**.

 ---